November 10, 2016

 - Home and patio furniture: While there’s bound to be a few sales on home and patio furniture during Cyber Monday, furniture retailers offer the biggest discounts on their goods during the warmer months.
 You’ll find the best deals on home furniture in July and August, and the best deals on patio furniture in August and September.

 Knowing when to buy is key to being a savvy shopper.
-Approach Cyber Monday 2016 with a game plan and see how your to-buy list matches up with the biggest product markdowns.
-By doing this, you will start 2017 with a little more green in your wallet.
+Approach Cyber Monday 2017 with a game plan and see how your to-buy list matches up with the biggest product markdowns.
+By doing this, you will start 2018 with a little more cash in your wallet.